The Impact of the High Cost of Child Care

 • The main federal mechanism for subsidizing care, the Child Care and Development Block Grant, partially offsets costs for only 1.3 million of the more than 12 million kids in child care.
 Of children eligible for subsidies under federal rules, only 1 in 6 receives them.

-This means that young children are missing out on care and early learning during a period of important brain development.
+The high cost of childcare means that young children are missing out on care and early learning during a period of important brain development.
 Access to early childhood education is invaluable in preparing young learners for elementary school, which is why it is one of the 16 indicators that make up the KIDS COUNT index in each year’s Data Book.
 Despite gains in recent years, our country is still failing to deliver early childhood education to more than half of its children (54%, a one-point increase over the previous measurement).

-• Federal, state and local governments should invest more in child care.
+• Federal, state and local governments should invest more in childcare.
 State and local governments should maximize remaining pandemic recovery act dollars to fund needed child care services and capacity.
 Congress should reauthorize and strengthen the Child Care and Development Block Grant Act and increase funding for public prekindergarten and Head Start.

 • Public and private leaders should work together to improve the infrastructure for home-based child care, beginning by lowering the barriers to entry for potential providers by increasing access to startup and expansion capital.